MITLibraries/mitlib-wp-network/.github/README.md

 - `AUTH_KEY`, `SECURE_AUTH_KEY`, `LOGGED_IN_KEY`, `NONCE_KEY`, `AUTH_SALT`, `SECURE_AUTH_SALT`, `LOGGED_IN_SALT`, `NONCE_SALT`
   - Generate with [wp-cli-dotenv-command](https://github.com/aaemnnosttv/wp-cli-dotenv-command)
   - Regenerate with [Bedrock's WordPress salts generator](https://roots.io/salts.html)

+### Application secrets

+For information that is too sensitive to be committed to version control, or managed via phpdotenv, we turn to the [Terminus Secrets Plugin](https://github.com/pantheon-systems/terminus-secrets-plugin).
+This tool allows us to populate secret values into the filesystem, which are read into WordPress constants within `/web/wp-config.php`.

+Please see the readme for that project for [installation](https://github.com/pantheon-systems/terminus-secrets-plugin#installation) and [usage](https://github.com/pantheon-systems/terminus-secrets-plugin#usage) instructions.

+#### Required Secrets

+- `WPMS_SMTP_PASS` Password associated with the username in `WPMS_SMTP_USER`.
+- `WPMS_SMTP_USER` Username expected by the email server to send emails from WordPress.
+Associated with `WPMS_SMTP_PASS`.

+#### Optional Secrets

+- `SENTRY_DSN` Unique identifier for this project within Sentry.

+### Github secrets

+In addition to secret values stored using Terminus, we also define certain values used by our CI workflow using Github secrets.

+- `DEPLOY_SSH_KNOWN_HOSTS` The known_hosts file to allow GitHubs' CI to trust the Pantheon git server.
+- `DEPLOY_SSH_PRIVATE_KEY` The private key (with blank passphrase) used to connect to Pantheon's git server.
+The public key is added to your personal settings within Pantheon.
+- `PANTHEON_REPOSITORY` The SSH-format address of the git repository in Pantheon.

+---
+**The sections below were included in the original Readme, and I'm not sure whether they are still useful in this context.**

 ### WordPress Config